Randomise Alone, Reach as a Team: Introduction

 A traditional tool to capture what coalitions of players can achieve in such settings is Alternating Temporal Logic (ATL)~\cite{AHK02}.
 ATL captures specifications of the following form: ``Can a coalition achieve a given temporal objective against all strategies of the other players?''
 In such a setting, one need only consider deterministic strategies, since randomising among several actions does not bring any additional power.
 Important extensions, however, are Randomised ATL (RATL)~\cite{AHK07} and Probabilistic ATL (PATL)~\cite{CL07}, both of which capture notions such as almost-sure and limit-sure winning---and the latter considers threshold winning, that is, guaranteeing that the probability of winning exceeds a given threshold $\threshold$.
 For those types of specifications, randomised strategies are strictly more powerful than deterministic ones.
-The semantics of RATL and PATL allow coalitions to randomise their actions jointly, implicitly assuming that they can resort to shared sources of randomness, or equivalently, that they can communicate about their random choices privately.
-Such a hypothesis simplifies significantly the setting, since the coalition can then be seen as a single player; but it is not always realistic in distributed settings.
-Picture an object that needs to be moved to the other side of a sliding door.
-Two players, named $\Artoo$ and $\Ceethree$, can choose at each step to move the object either to the left or to the right, while an adversarial environment moves the sliding door, such that one among the left and the right side is open at each time step.
+Nevertheless, the semantics of RATL and PATL allow coalitions to randomise their actions jointly, implicitly assuming that they can resort to shared sources of randomness, or equivalently, that they can communicate about their random choices privately.
+Such a hypothesis simplifies significantly the setting, since the coalition can then be seen as a single player; but it is not realistic in many real-life distributed and multi-agent systems, where challenges often lie, precisely, in the inability of the agents to communicate.
+This paper aims at bridging this gap.

+\paragraph{An example.} Picture an object that needs to be moved to the other side of a sliding door.
+Two robots, named $\Artoo$ and $\Ceethree$, can choose at each step to move the object either to the left or to the right, while an adversarial environment moves the sliding door, such that one among the left and the right side is open at each time step.
 If both $\Artoo$ and $\Ceethree$ choose the same direction as the environment, then the object moves to the other side and they win.
 If $\Artoo$ and $\Ceethree$ choose the same side, but the environment opens the other side then the object remains stationary, and they have to try again.
 If they choose different sides, the object breaks due to the opposing forces.
 This situation is illustrated in \Cref{fig:firstexample}.
 With what probability can $\Artoo$ and $\Ceethree$ ensure reaching $s_\mathsf{goal}$?

 Consider first the setting where $\Artoo$ and $\Ceethree$ have access to a shared source of randomness, which can't be observed by the adversary.
 Such games can be viewed as standard two-player concurrent games, where the team acts as a single meta-player.
 By playing the joint actions $(L, L)$ or $(R, R)$ with probability $\frac{1}{2}$ each, $\Artoo$ and $\Ceethree$ ensure that for any environmental choice, the probability of advancing is $\frac{1}{2}$, and the probability of reaching the failure state is $0$.
 By repeating this, it is almost sure that the target will eventually be reached.